PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 Deploy your web application on a server.
 Use whichever you want, but it should be publicly accessible for other computers on the Internet.

 ## Part 10: Demonstration
-Demonstrate how your application works to the rest of your class.
+Demonstrate how your application works to "the rest of your class".
 The reason for the demonstration is two-folded:

 * You get some practice in presenting your work, which is a very important skill in your future professional career.
 * You get to see other ways to implement similar functionality (hopefully not all websites will look the same).